Seabird: Classification

 There exists no single definition of which groups, families and species are seabirds, and most definitions are in some way arbitrary.
-Elizabeth Shreiber and Joanne Burger, two seabird scientists, said, "The one common characteristic that all seabirds share is that they feed in saltwater; but, as seems to be true with any statement in biology, some do not."
-However, by convention all of the Sphenisciformes (penguins) and Procellariiformes (albatrosses and petrels), all of the Suliformes (gannets and cormorants) except the darters, and some of the Charadriiformes (the skuas, gulls, terns, auks and skimmers) are classified as seabirds.
-The phalaropes are usually included as well, since although they are waders ("shorebirds" in North America), two of the three species (Red and Red-necked) are oceanic for nine months of the year, crossing the equator to feed pelagically.
+Elizabeth Shreiber and Joanna Burger, two seabird scientists, said, "The one common characteristic that all seabirds share is that they feed in saltwater; but, as seems to be true with any statement in biology, some do not."
+However, by convention, all of the Sphenisciformes (penguins), all of the Phaethontiformes (tropicbirds), all of the Procellariiformes (albatrosses and petrels), all of the Suliformes (gannets, boobies, frigatebirds, and cormorants) except the darters, one family of the Pelecaniformes (pelicans), and some of the Charadriiformes (gulls, skuas, terns, auks, and skimmers) are classified as seabirds.
+The phalaropes are usually included as well, since although they are waders ("shorebirds" in North America), two of the three species (red and red-necked) are oceanic for nine months of the year, crossing the equator to feed pelagically.

 Loons and grebes, which nest on lakes but winter at sea, are usually categorized as water birds, not seabirds.
 Although there are a number of sea ducks in the family Anatidae that are truly marine in the winter, by convention they are usually excluded from the seabird grouping.
-Many waders (or shorebirds) and herons are also highly marine, living on the sea's edge (coast), but are also not treated as seabirds.
-Sea eagles and other fish-eating birds of prey are also typically excluded, however tied to marine environments they may be.
+Many herons and waders (or shorebirds), such as crab-plovers, are also highly marine, living on the sea's edge (coast), but are also not treated as seabirds.
+Fish-eating birds of prey, such as sea eagles and ospreys, are also typically excluded, however tied to marine environments they may be.
+Some birds, such as darters, are primarily found in freshwater habitats, but may occasionally venture into marine or coastal areas as well; such birds are generally not considered to be seabirds.

-German paleontologist Gerald Mayr defined the "core waterbird" clade Aequornithes in 2010.
-This lineage gives rise to the Gaviiformes, Sphenisciformes, Procellariiformes, Ciconiiformes, Suliformes and Pelecaniformes.
-The tropicbirds are part of a lineage—Eurypygimorphae—that is a sister group to the Aequornithes.
+German ornithologist Gerald Mayr defined the "core waterbird" clade Aequornithes in 2010.
+This lineage gives rise to the Procellariiformes, Sphenisciformes, Suliformes, Pelecaniformes, Ciconiiformes (not seabirds), and Gaviiformes (not seabirds).
+The tropicbirds (Phaethontiformes) are part of the Eurypygimorphae lineage, which is sister to the Aequornithes; this clade also includes the non-seabird Eurypygiformes (kagu and sunbittern).
+The Charadriiformes are more distantly related to the other seabirds, being more closely related to the non-seabird Gruiformes (rails and cranes) and Opisthocomiformes (hoatzin) in the clade Gruae.